 The Graduate Record Exam (GRE) Revised General Test is a computer adaptive test.
 The GRE is composed of analytical writing, verbal and quantitative sections.

-Examinees are to report to the test center 30 minutes prior to their testing appointment.
+Candidates are to report to the test center 30 minutes prior to their testing appointment.
 The Prometric Testing Center at Georgia State University is located in the Counseling and Testing Center (CTC) at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
-A campus map can assist you in finding the CTC in the Citizen’s Trust Building.
+A campus map can assist in locating the CTC in the Citizen’s Trust Building.

 Two writing tasks (must be typed):